 Also, we can add more spaces after the comma and before the next parameter to align the parameters of subsequent calls.

 Class names should always start with a capitalized letter and the opening and closing braces should be in new lines.
-The first line of a class file should be the class namespace if you are using a namespace.
+The first line of a class file should be the class namespace (if you are using a namespace).
 Then the use class statements with a line for each.
-The namespace statement, the use class statements, and the class definition should have a line gap between them.
+The namespace statement, the use class statement, and the class definition should have a line gap between them.